pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/01_Workflow_Management.md

   - all data in `status` need to be migrated to `place` - ideally all places in the new configuration are called the same as the status were in the old configuration, then it is just a copy from one to the other column.

+## Additional System Requirements
+To render the graph in workflow overview, `graphvis` is needed as additional system requirement.